openwebos/luna-sysmgr/README.md

 The 'unstable' branch is used for significant changes while those changes are under active development, and allows for the ongoing review of these changes.

-Presently, the 'unstable' branch of luna-sysmgr is being used for the project to separate out WebAppMgr, and should be viewed in conjunction with the the 'master' branches of webappmanager and luna-sysmgr-common.

 How to Build on Linux
 =====================